itnproducoes/openheart/README.md

 - **MCLK** should be connected to the oscillator clock output.

 - **VCLK** is connected to the clock input pin of the 68000 (VDP is also connected to this pin and must be disconnected from it).
 These wires should be kept as short as possible.
 VCLK is optional if you do not wish to use the overclocking feature.
-Add a resistor in series between the peak and the 82-ohm pin; the resistor should be as close as possible to the peak, preferably soldered to the pin. (models 1 va0 to va4).
+Add a resistor in series between the peak and the 82-ohm pin; the resistor should be as close as possible to the peak, preferably soldered to the pin.

 - **Jpn/Export** and **NTSC/PAL** should be connected to the points on your board where +5V and ground determine the region and 50/60Hz respectively.